-Who Is Responsible For Paying Debts?
+Who Is Responsible For Paying Debts in Colorado?

 One often-forgotten but major hurdle during a divorce is assigning and discharging debts.
 The courts divide any outstanding debt liabilities between the two parties based on the same set of inquiries used for asset division.
 Debt can significantly impede a fresh start following a divorce, so debt obligations must be dealt with properly.

 Factors To Consider When Dividing Assets In A Colorado Divorce

 To make these determinations, the courts require the divorcing spouses to disclose financial data to each other.
 This includes:

 - All business and personal financial statements for the last three years

 - All income tax returns filed in the last three years

 - Appraisals and titles for all real estate

 - Current statements for any and all bank, investment and retirement accounts

 - Current pay stubs or other proof of income